rick-r/marriage-figaro-norway/captions.md

 gli die' un appuntamento
 che a Figaro non piace.

+  Seems Susanna's got a special meeting with the boss and Figaro doesn't like it.

 BARTOLO:

-E che,
-dunque dovria soffrirlo in pace?
+E che, dunque dovria soffrirlo in pace?

+  Why should he put up with it?

 BASILIO:
 Quel che soffrono tanti
 ei soffrir non potrebbe?

+  Hey, he wouldn't be the first.

 E poi sentite,
 che guadagno può far?
 Nel mondo, amico,